MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 <!-- ====================================================================== -->
 ### New CSS angle visualization tools

 DevTools now has better support for CSS angle debugging.
 When an HTML element on your page has CSS angle applied to it, a clock icon is displayed next to the angle in the **Styles** tool.
 To toggle the clock overlay, click the clock icon.
 To change the angle, click anywhere in the clock, drag the needle, or use mouse and keyboard shortcuts.
-To learn more, see [Change angle value with the Angle Clock](../../../css/reference.md#change-angle-value-with-the-angle-clock).
-For updates on this feature in the Chromium open-source project, see Issues [1126178](https://crbug.com/1126178) and [1138633](https://crbug.com/1138633).

 The following CSS angle is used for the example: